w1ne/agecal.net/content/posts/date-of-birth-and-zodiac-sign/index.md

 Knowledge of astrology and the zodiac spread from Mesopotamia to Egypt, Greece and eventually ancient Rome and the rest of Europe.
 The signs of the zodiac became a central component of astrology doctrine.
 Horoscopes began incorporating zodiac signs, planetary positions and celestial events to advise people about their destinies and important matters in their lives.
 Despite scientific advancements, astrology and the 12 zodiac signs have endured over centuries and remain popular today.

-# Understanding the Zodiac Signs (400 words)
+# Understanding the Zodiac Signs

-- Overview of the 12 zodiac signs (200 words)
+- Overview of the 12 zodiac signs

 The zodiac is divided into 12 signs, each associated with a constellation visible in the night sky.
 These signs form a celestial coordinate system that helps locate the planets and stars.